twhite96/TWBlog/_posts/2018-05-19-react-reconciliation.md

 }
 ```

 We set up the initial state to an object which will expect some input.
 This is the `App` component.
-When an input is captured in the entry field, React will create a new tree to which the *virtual DOM* and will contain the new state for `entry1`.
-React will look at both the virtual DOM and the browser DOM and with comparison determine what the differences are and update only the different element in the tree.
+When an input is captured in the entry field, React will create a new tree to which the *tree of elements* and will contain the new state for `entry1`.
+React will compare the new tree of elements with the old one and determine what the differences are and update only the different element in the tree.

-A new tree/virtual DOM is created each time state changes in the `App` component.
+A new tree/tree of elements is created each time state changes in the `App` component.

 ## Mounting/Unmounting on State Change

-When state in a component changes, React will unmount the component and tear the whole tree down and then builds a new one from scratch.
-Every node in this tree will be destroyed.
+React will attempt to preserve the existing DOM tree so input state would not get destroyed.
+State changes trigger reconciliation.
+During reconciliation, React compares the trees to decide what to keep or mount and unmount.

 To get an example of this, check out this pen I forked below: